How to Score 99 Percentile in CAT 2026 VARC Section

 No |

-“Rohan, a student who appeared for CAT last year told us that the VARC section felt different from every mock they had taken.
+"Rohan, a CAT 2024 aspirant from Chandigarh, told us that the VARC section felt different from every mock they had taken.
 'The first passage was on philosophy of language.
 I had no idea what was being argued for the first two paragraphs.
 The only reason I survived was that I had been reading Aeon Essays for four months.
-The topic was unfamiliar but the writing style was not.'”
+The topic was unfamiliar but the writing style was not.'"

 How Many Correct Attempts in VARC Will Give You 99 Percentile in CAT 2026?